Search

 • Market Reactions to Trump's Statements

-• Impact on Gold and Stocks
+• Impact on European and U.S. Markets

-• Upcoming Economic Indicators
+• Economic Indicators and Job Data

 Market Reactions to Trump's Statements

-Impact on Gold and Stocks
+Impact on European and U.S. Markets

 "The TACO, as they call it, is certainly real," said Damian Rooney, director of institutional sales at Argonaut, a resources-focused broker in Perth, referring to a Wall Street acronym for "Trump Always Chickens Out".

-"Our mood here is it's been fabulous fun being a gold bull for the last year and a half," said Rooney, "and with gold you never throw the baby out with the bathwater because (Trump) can't help himself doing or saying some crazy things, whether he's going to carry through or not."
+"Our mood here is it's been fabulous fun being a gold bull for the last year and a half," said Argonaut's Rooney, "and with gold you never throw the baby out with the bathwater because (Trump) can't help himself doing or saying some crazy things, whether he's going to carry through or not."

 Key Takeaways